 This software calculates the succession of operations from six integer data to an integer result.
 You can compete with friends to find who will guess the solution first.

-Good uses the services of Babel and Util.
+Good uses the services provided by Babel and Util.

 StdCoded File <=> PacCoded File (42 / 20 kByte - Release 9-Feb-2003)